Lcfvs/draft/README.md

 * `node`: the node to listen, into the target scope
 * `target`: the target to observe with the `MutationObserver`
 * `subtree`: the `mutationObserver.observe()` `subtree` option

+The possible iteration is a boolean, indicating if the node is current somewhere into the target